wingmesh/wingmesh.github.io/wingmesh-docs/README.md

-# 📁 WingMESH GitHub Organization README
+# 🛰️ WingMESH

-## WingMESH

 **Use Case Design and IoT Strategy Automation**

-WingMesh is a microconsulting lab and automation studio focused on simplifying LoRaWAN and IoT use-case design.
+WingMESH is a microconsulting lab and automation studio focused on simplifying LoRaWAN and IoT use-case design.
 We develop open-source tools, planning templates, and AI-driven assistants to help IoT startups and engineers plan smarter—with minimal human friction.

-### 🌐 Projects Under WingMesh:
+## 🌐 Projects Under WingMESH

 - **Use Case Planner**
   An interactive tool to help you draft, refine, and export IoT use case plans.